JasonJooste/dualbluet/README.md

 # Steps
 1. Connect to all bluetooth devices from Linux
 2. Connect to all bluetooth devices from Windows
-3. Run dualbluet, which will copy the correct keys from Windows over to Linux
+3. Run dualbluet as root (`sudo ./dualbluet.py`), which will copy the correct keys from Windows over to Linux

 I've only tested this script on my own device so there's almost certainly going to be bugs on other people's systems.
 Let me know if it doesn't work for you and maybe we can figure it out!